IABTechLab/uid2docs/api/v2/sdks/snowflake_integration.md

 ### Map Email Addresses

 To map a single email address or multiple email addresses to the corresponding UID2s and second-level salt bucket IDs, use the `FN_T_UID2_IDENTITY_MAP_EMAIL` function.
-It takes an email address as its argument and normalizes it using the UID2 [Email Normalization](../../README.md#email-normalization) rules.
+It takes an email address as its argument and normalizes it using the UID2 [Email Address Normalization](../../getting-started.md#email-address-normalization) rules.

 |Argument|Data Type|Description|
 | :--- | :--- | :--- |